St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 Charlotte Amalie: Shopping Hub and Cruise Ship Harbor

-Charlotte Amalie’s streets and alleys are lined with store after store filled with electronics, jewelry, cameras, perfume, and liquor at duty-free prices.
-(U.S. residents can bring back $1,200 worth of goods, duty-free — three times the norm — a bonus for the die-hard shopper in the family, but not my primary reason for traveling.)
-The town gets crowded when the cruise ships are in port (apparently Fridays are less crowded), and rush hour can be a bear.
+Charlotte Amalie’s streets and alleys are lined with store after store.
+Shop here for electronics, jewelry, cameras, perfume, and liquor at duty-free prices.
+(U.S. residents can bring back $1,600 worth of goods, duty-free — three times the norm — a bonus for the die-hard shopper in the family, but not my primary reason for traveling.)
+The town gets crowded when the cruise ships are in port.
+Some say that Fridays are less crowded but we found rush hour a bear every day.

 Coral World: A Marine Park with a View